willytech/news-sample/README.md

 ## Project Start Up

-This project does not require any setup mechanism. kindly open the `index.html` in browser.
+This project does not require any setup mechanism. kindly launch or double tap the `index.html` in browser.